|

 Caledonian Sleeper – Highlander Route

-Northbound from London Euston, the train splits into three at Edinburgh Waverley and each section travels to Aberdeen, Inverness and Fort William with stops along the way, for example.
+Northbound from London Euston, the train splits into three at Edinburgh Waverley, and each section travels to Aberdeen, Inverness and Fort William with stops along the way, for example.

 The Aberdeen train stops at Montrose, Stonehaven, Leuchars and Dundee.